-"...we've become apart of the Amazon forest – we breathed its clean air, we drank & bathed in its fresh water, we ate its vibrant fruits, we witness & felt its exuberance, it is intensely alive – this life force is now deeply within us."
+"...we have become a part of the Amazon Rainforest by breathing its clean air, drinking and bathing in its freshwater, eating its vibrant fruits, witnessed and felt its exuberance, it is intensely alive – this life force is now within us."

 Art Immersion Program in the Amazon

-LABVERDE is a ten day intensive residency program designed for artists and creators who are eager to reflect on nature and landscape exploring the connection between science, art and the natural environment.
+LABVERDE is an intensive residency program designed for artists and creators who are eager to reflect on nature and landscape, to experience the influence of the world's largest tropical forest in the conception and development of art; exploring the connection between art, the natural environment and science.

-During the program, Man&Wah along with sixteen local and international artist experienced a diverse range of lectures, talks, workshops and field trips with local naturalist guide, physicist/cosmologist, biologist, philosopher, ecologist, horticulturist, mycologist, artist, architect/urban planners, ornithologist, curators, and forest scientist and people from the local slow food movements about the use of indigenous ingredients.
+During the program along with sixteen local and international artists Man&Wah was immersed in a diverse range of lectures, discussions, workshops and field trips with local naturalist guides, physicist/cosmologist, biologist, philosopher, ecologist, horticulturist, mycologist, artist, architect/urban planners, ornithologist, curators, forest scientists and people engaging within the local slow food movements utilising indigenous ingredients.

-Throughout the program Man&Wah immersive themselves with other artist freely through discussions, collaborations, exchanging thoughts & creative ideas and as much as possible experience the Amazon Forest through each artist perspective & creative practice as how they view and experience natural environment
+Throughout the program Man&Wah immersed themselves with other artists through discussions, collaborations, exchanging thoughts and creative ideas, and experienced the Amazon Rainforest through the perspective of other attending artists to understand how they viewed and experienced the natural environment.